 It’s one of the most important questions that can ever be asked: What must I believe to be saved?
 And it was asked of Pastor John a few years back in a Q&A setting.
-Here’s how Pastor John answered the question.
+Here’s how Pastor John answered the question:

-So I take texts like that and I would say you begin at this core of the death of Jesus.
+I would take texts like that and say that you should begin at this core — the death of Jesus.
 He died for our sins, which means I must believe I am a sinner.
-A person that doesn’t believe he is a sinner, cannot be saved.
+A person that doesn’t believe he is a sinner cannot be saved.
 If there is nothing to forgive, he didn’t do anything for me.
-If he didn’t do anything for me, I am not believing him for salvation.
+If he didn’t do anything for me, I am not believing in him for salvation.
 If I am not believing him for salvation, I am not saved.
-So you must believe that you are a sinner.
+So, you must believe that you are a sinner.

 I don’t want to start listing off all the ways the Bible talks about that and how confused a person can be about them and still be saved.
-Let’s just say at the core of the gospel of how this is all remedied is Jesus Christ the Son of God who never sinned, got in my place and took the wrath of God for me and died in my place.
+Let’s just say that at the core of the gospel of how this is all remedied is Jesus Christ, the Son of God, who never sinned, got in my place and took the wrath of God for me, and died in my place.
 If he had stayed dead, we would still be in our sins.
-So we must believe he rose from the dead.
+So, we must believe he rose from the dead.

-Oh, I guess one other thing.
-I am sort of assuming faith here, because they said: What do I have to believe?
+One other thing: I am assuming faith here, because they said, “What do I have to believe?”
 But you have to believe something about belief, meaning that it is required.
-If you say: Oh, I get all that.
+If you say, “Oh, I get all that.
 I get all that.
 Now I am going to work so that God will let all that count for me.
-I am going to keep the law 85 percent so that all this redemptive work will count for me.
+I am going to keep the law eighty-five percent so that all this redemptive work will count for me.”
 You have missed it.
 You are not saved.

-Pastor John was then asked a follow up question: In order to be saved, must someone understand the trinity?
-Here’s what he said.
+Pastor John was then asked a follow-up question: In order to be saved, must someone understand the Trinity?
+Here’s what he said:

 Now, I don’t think a person has to have ever heard of the Holy Spirit to be saved.
 Is that radical?
 I don’t think so.
-If you get taught about the Holy Spirit and what he has done for you and say: Oh, no, no, no. I don’t believe any of that.
-I don’t believe it took the Holy Spirit to save me.
-Then I am going to question your salvation.
+If you get taught about the Holy Spirit and what he has done for you and say, “Oh, no, no, no. I don’t believe any of that.
+I don’t believe it took the Holy Spirit to save me,” then I am going to question your salvation.
 But, goodness, I just spent five minutes unpacking the gospel and I didn’t mention him.
 And that is not because he is not essential.
 We would never believe without him.
-But because I think knowing the details of how God got you to believe is not essential.
+But I think knowing the details of how God got you to believe is not essential.
 But denying it, once you know it, would undermine essential things.